KinRap/GenerativeAIForTechWriters/Docs/GoogleGemini.md

 -	Text editing and rewriting for improved clarity, flow, and sentence structure in existing technical documents.
 -	Style adaptation of the tone and style of your writing to suit different audiences.
 -	Targeted search for specific information within technical documents or code repositories.
--	Brainstorming ideas which provides a list of relevant talking points to overcome writer's block and develop comprehensive technical content.
+-	Brainstorming ideas, which provides a list of relevant talking points to overcome writer's block and develop comprehensive technical content.
 -	Summarizing complex topics by making them easier to understand.
 -	Identifying relevant information to pinpoint specific details within technical data.
 -	Technical knowledge integration to ensure the generated content is accurate.